 GCSE qualifications mainly involve studying the theory of a subject and are assessed at the end of the course through written examinations.
 Some subjects may also involve a certain amount of practical work.
 GCSEs are usually studied full-time at school or college.

-The level of a GCSE is determined by the results you achieve: grades D-F (3 to 1 in the new grading system) are at Level 1 and grades A*-C (9 to 4) are Level 2 qualifications.
+The level of a GCSE is determined by the results you achieve: grades 3-1 (D-F the old grading system) are at Level 1 and grades 9-4 (A*-C) are Level 2 qualifications.

 Normally young people complete their GCSEs in Year 10 and 11 as part of the school curriculum, although students in some schools may start some GCSE subjects earlier than this.
 All young people have to study English, Maths, and Science GCSEs at this age.

-It has now become a requirement that young people must continue to study English and Maths to the age of 18 and until they achieve at least a C grade (Grade 4).
-After school people can study towards a GCSE at their local college.
+It has now become a requirement that young people must continue to study English and Maths to the age of 18 and until they achieve at least a Grade 4 (Grade C).
+After school people may be able to study towards a GCSE in English or Maths at their local college if they need to improve their grades.

 Most GCSE qualifications are designed to take around two years to complete.
 Most young people study a number of different GCSEs at the same time.